getify/You-Dont-Know-JS/scope-closures/ch1.md

 You also may have heard that code can be *interpreted*, but how is that different from being *compiled*?

 Interpretation performs a similar task to compilation, in that it transforms your program into machine-understandable instructions.
 But the processing model is fairly different.
-Unlike a program being compiled all at once, with interpretation the source code is typically transformed line-by-line; each line or statement is immediately executed before proceeding to processing the next line of the source code.
+Unlike a program being compiled all at once, with interpretation the source code is typically transformed line by line; each line or statement is immediately executed before proceeding to processing the next line of the source code.

 Figure 1 illustrates compilation vs. interpretation of programs: